hashicorp/vagrant/website/source/docs/experimental/index.html.md

 Some features that aren't ready for release can be enabled through this feature flag.
 There are a couple of different ways of going about enabling these features:

-If you wish to enale every single experimental feature, you can set the flag to "on" by setting it to `1` like below:
+If you wish to enable every single experimental feature, you can set the flag to "on" by setting it to `1` like below:

 ```shell